bobbyiliev/101-linux-commands-ebook/ebook/en/content/076-the-scp-command.md

 SCP (secure copy) is a command-line utility that allows you to securely copy files and directories between two locations.

-Both the files and passwords are encrypted so that anyone snooping on the traffic doesn’t get anything sensitive.
+Both the files and passwords are encrypted so that anyone snooping on the traffic doesn't get anything sensitive.

 ### Different ways to copy a file or directory: